 Lewd conduct, also known as public indecency, occurs when a person solicits or participates in some type of sexual conduct in a public place or an area open to public view.
 While the crime sounds pretty straight forward, there are actually a lot of specific aspects of the incident that must occur in order for the prosecution to secure a conviction.
 If you have been accused of lewd conduct in public, a criminal lawyer can help you fight these accusations.

-While lewd conduct in public does not result in your being labeled a sex offender, it is often charged with indecent exposure, which can land you on the sex offender registry.
-Even if you are only charged with lewd conduct in public though, you can still receive a sentence of up to six months in jail and a fine of $1,000, so it is critical you take such accusations seriously and speak with a lawyer as soon as possible.
+While this charge does not result in your being labeled a sex offender, it is often charged with indecent exposure, which can land you on the sex offender registry.
+Even if you are only charged with public indecency though, you can still receive a sentence of up to six months in jail and a fine of $1,000, so it is critical you take such accusations seriously and speak with a lawyer as soon as possible.

 In order for someone to be convicted of lewd conduct in public, the prosecution must prove that you willfully solicited or engaged in the touching of your own or another person’s genitals, buttocks, or breasts in order to sexually arouse or provide sexual gratification to yourself or someone else or in order to annoy or cause offense to others, and the act must have occurred somewhere within public view of another person who was offended.
 Additionally, you must have known or should reasonably should have known that someone present might be offended by the conduct.